The Red-White-Red – Card

 - Passport photo fulfilling EU criteria (not older than six months)

-- Proof of qualifications or education (diploma, etc.)
+- Proof of qualifications or education (univesity diploma, etc.)

 - Proof of professional experience (recommendations/references, etc.)